Freedom to Read

 Empowering Communities: Libraries are at the heart of this freedom.
 We are committed to providing access to a wide range of books, materials, research databases, and digital tools that support your right to read and learn.
 By offering these resources, we help ensure that everyone has the opportunity to explore new ideas and information.

-This year, we’re celebrating your freedom to read with a range of engaging programs and activities in both September and October, including during Banned Books Week (September 22-28), and on the Freedom to Read Community Day of Action (October 19).
+This year, we’re celebrating your freedom to read with a range of engaging programs and activities in October, including during Banned Books Week (October 5 – 11), and on the Freedom to Read Community Day of Action (October 19).

-Stop by A Library: Drop by any of our libraries starting September 22 and share how you celebrate your freedom to read with one of our Freedom to Read displays.
-Share your thoughts on a post-it note and collect an “I Read Banned Books” sticker!
+Stop by A Library: Drop by any of our libraries between October 5 – 11, 2025 and share how you celebrate your freedom to read by picking up an “I Read Banned Books” sticker or bookmark.

 Books Unbanned Digital Card